Guest post by Sayan Sarkar.

-Same can be said about Videocon and Celkon as well.
-Celkon too have shown their allegiance to the state of Telegana by deciding to set up a plant in a town called Medchal.
-Videocon on the other hand decided to invest on their existing plant in Salt Lake, Kolkata to raise the capacity of the production line.
-Both the companies mainly plan to produce feature phones from their plants.
+The same can be said about Videocon and Celkon as well.
+Celkon too has shown their allegiance to the state of Telangana by deciding to set up a plant in a town called Medchal.
+Videocon on the other hand decided to invest in their existing plant in Salt Lake, Kolkata to raise the capacity of the production line.
+Both companies mainly plan to produce feature phones from their plants.

 On the other hand during MWC 2015 Shanghai, Intex technologies limited announced their plan to invest a total of Rs 1,500 crore in manufacturing and research in India.
 They would bifurcate the funds into two parts – Rs 1,000 crore for setting up a new plant in Noida (their sixth so far) and expanding the existing ones and another Rs 500 crore in R&D. The R&D unit is mainly working on improving the software side of the OEMs.

-Spice mobiles have treaded the same path too by signing a MoU with the government of UP to set up a plant in the state.
+Spice mobiles have trodden the same path too by signing an MoU with the government of UP to set up a plant in the state.
 They have already invested Rs 500 crore into the project.